Canon T7 vs Panasonic GF7

 It is notable that the T7 has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the GF7 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GF7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T7 Manual (free pdf) or the online Panasonic GF7 Manual.
+Further information on the features and operation of the T7 and GF7 can be found, respectively, in the Canon T7 Manual (free pdf) or the online Panasonic GF7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T7 or the Panasonic GF7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.